mapnik/mapnik/INSTALL.md

 ### Users

-Visit http://trac.mapnik.org/wiki/LearningMapnik for basic tutorials on making maps with Mapnik using the Python bindings.
+Visit https://github.com/mapnik/mapnik/wiki/LearningMapnik for basic tutorials on making maps with Mapnik using the Python bindings.

 ### Developers

-Visit http://trac.mapnik.org/#DevelopersCorner for resources for getting involved with Mapnik development.
+Read docs/contributing.markdown for resources for getting involved with Mapnik development.

 ## Mapnik Community